 Last year I heard about a “7 minute workout” designed by fitness professionals to target major muscle groups in an efficient routine that also gets your heart rate up.
 A few months later, I did a review of several different 7 minute workout apps.
 Now, Johnson & Johnson has a new app out, which they call the “Official 7 Minute Workout App.”
-If you’ve seen this Apple ad, you’ve seen a glimpse of it:

 The app will lead you through the same 7 minute workout as the other apps, but also has these other features: